Should health research be conducted with children? - Trinidad and Tobago Newsday

 The covid19 pandemic has brought renewed attention to the value of research.
 In order to promote it and advance the responsible inclusion in research of all populations, we have to foster dialogue between the research community and society.
 Public engagement is key for trust, which is indispensable to catalyse ethical research that benefits all of us.

-Carla Saenz is the regional bioethics adviser with the Pan American Health Organization (PAHO)
+Carla Saenz is the regional bioethics adviser to the Pan American Health Organization (PAHO)

 Comments